thingsboard/thingsboard.github.io/docs/edge/config/subscribe-to-attribute.md

 ---
 layout: docwithnav-edge
-title: Subscribe to Attribute Updates on Edge from the Cloud
+title: Bidirectional Attribute Subscription and Update with Post-Processing
-description: Subscribe to Attribute Updates on Edge from the Cloud
+description: Bidirectional Attribute Subscription and Update with Post-Processing

 routeMessagesToCloud:
     0: